-That’s how different the world was forty-seven years ago: As a nation we were fighting in Southeast Asia and as a species we had yet to walk on the moon.
-Easily half of you reading this essay this evening were yet to be born.
+That’s how different the world was in 1968: As a nation we were fighting in Southeast Asia and as a species we had yet to walk on the moon.
+Many of you — most of you — reading this essay were yet to be born.

 But, oh, that night long ago my concern wasn’t for the safety of my brother’s babysitter’s husband in a rice patty on the other side of the globe or for the three astronauts in a spacecraft roughly a quarter of a million miles away.
 I was focused only on the five adults — my parents, their friends, and their friend’s daughter — drinking scotch in the living room by the fireplace.

 I was watching the clock and I was fretting about the time.
 I was worried about whether our car would be able to navigate the Georges’ driveway, which was the exact opposite of our own: Their house was nestled like the base lodge for a ski resort at the bottom of a steep and wooded hill.
 The driveway was a black diamond trail with a garage at the end.
 It wasn’t snowing that night, but it had the day before and when we had arrived at the Georges’ on Christmas Eve, our car had slid down that driveway as if we were riding a barely controlled toboggan.